DrDesten/asi-glsl/README.md

 ## Feature: Automatic Semicolon Insertion
 Automatically adds semicolons to GLSL shader programs.
-The AST Parser generally performs better than the RegEx based approach.
+The AST Parser is more robust than the RegEx based approach.
+Legacy RegEx is deprecated but will stay available until all features have been moved to the AST Parser.

 ## Extra Features: AST Parser